dominiksaul/HEIG-VD-CLD-Labo/Labo04/001_SimpleWebAppDeployment.md

    ```
    source = https://cloud.google.com/appengine/docs/flexible/java/configuring-the-web-xml-deployment-descriptor

-   The web.xml file is used to configure java app deployment and determine how URLs map to servets
+   The web.xml file is used to configure java app deployment and determine how URLs map to servlets.
+It is for this reason it is called the "Deployment Descriptor".
-   It contains the webapp namespace and the page, that will first be shown, when we access the app. index.jsp in this case
+   It contains the webapp namespace and the page, that will first be shown, when we access the app. index.jsp in this case.

    ```